Agricultural IPM Grant Opportunities

 - Western IPM Center Competitive Grant Program

 Western IPM Center.
-Grant funding is available to PDs located in the western region for project initiation, work groups, outreach and implementation, and IPM planning documents.
-Total funding: $250,000.
-Deadline: Dec 8, 2017.
+Grant funding is available to PDs located in the western region for project initiation, work groups, outreach and implementation, IPM planning documents, and special issues projects.
+Funding: up to $30,000, depending on project type.
+Deadline: Dec.
+7, 2019.